jncraton/languagemodels/paper.md

 The current model uses is a variant of the T5 base model [@t5] that has been fine-tuned to better follow instructions [@flan-t5].
 As models and inference options become more mature, it will be possible to swap this out with a more powerful that is still able to run on commodity hardware such as Llama [@llama].
 In addition to simple local inference, it is also possible to provide API keys to the package to allow access to more powerful hosted inference services.

+# Future Work

+This package creates a platform for the creation of simple NLP labs for use in introductory computer science courses.
+Additional work is needed to design particular learning modules to meet the needs of learners.

+Continued development efforts will focus on improving inference accuracy and efficiency while keeping the interface stable and supporting all reasonable platforms.

 # References